 This installment to the series takes place in the Hoenn region, one that is known best for its tropical and lively atmosphere.
 Just like previous installments, you take on the Pokemon league challenge and fight some evildoers along the way.
 This time, however, you face two opposing teams with different ideals.

-To be honest, there isn’t one defining feature that stands out, because this game perfects every aspect of what makes a great game.
-The trials and tribulations faced throughout your conquest, the people you run into and grow to love, to the game’s soundtrack blasting with magnificent trumpets; it’s all a delight to experience.
+To be honest, there isn’t one defining feature that stands out, because this title perfects every aspect of what makes a great game.
+From the trials and tribulations faced throughout your adventure, the people you run into and grow to love, to the game’s soundtrack blasting with magnificent trumpets, it’s all a delight to experience.

 Not only is the game itself non-stop joy, but the post-game content will give you a difficult time putting your Gameboy down.